JamesCrook/SaferCentaurs/README.md

 ## Architecture

-AI-assisted development naturally pushes toward clean separation of concerns - the AI works best when it can focus on specific, well-defined modules.
+AI-assisted development naturally pushes toward clean separation of concerns - the AI works best on developing the code when it can focus on specific, well-defined modules.
 This has led to a highly pluggable architecture where renderers, parsers, and widgets incrementally add capabilities.

 ## Quick Start